wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 The expected effect is that the latent provides a weaker constraint to how the resulting video looks when the corresponding image is part of [conditioning](conditioning.md).

+`Load Checkpoint` node loads AIO (all in one) `.safetensor` files: model, clip, vae from one loader.

 ## 2025.12.27

 > Tensors in comfyui are usually aranged in BCHW format.
 (Batch Channel Height Width);